pablovegan/Python-tips-tools/README.md

     └── example.ipynb
 ```

-Folders inside our library/package, also called subpackages, should have `lowercasenames` names, without underscores.
+First, we find the README, which contains whatever useful information the author of the repository wants to transmit us.
+Usually it begins with a short description of the package, and follows with sections on how to install it, a quick usage guide, references, how to contribute and the license.

+Next we find `pyproject.toml`, a configuration file with metadata about our project and configuration options for the tools that we use during development (e.g. linters and formatters).
 Usually you can copy configuration files from other projects (like this one) and tweak them to fit your needs.
-Both `pyproject.toml` and `setup.cfg` contain configuration options for the tools that we use, like `flake8` or `black`. `setup.cfg` also contains the metadata of our library, information like the author or version of the library; this is required when building our library to create an installable package (that we can upload to PyPI).
-When building the library, the script `setup.py` is used, but we don't need to bother with it at this moment.

-Third party dependencies for our library are specified in the `requirements.txt` file, ideally with the version of each library to avoid conflicts with updates or older versions.
-The resting developer tools that we would like to use, like linters, are added in the `requirements-dev.txt` file.
+Third party dependencies for our package are specified in the `requirements.txt` file, ideally with the version of each library to avoid conflicts with updates or older versions.
+The resting developer tools that we'd like to use are added in the `requirements-dev.txt` file.

-For the moment, we will not care about the `docs` folder (files to create documentation) or the `.github` folder (contains predefined workflows).

-Finally, note that sometimes the library can be found inside a source folder, `src`, in a similar way to other programming languajes (like Java), but in Python is not really necessary so we can skip it.
+After a bunch of other files, we find our main package, with all our Python code organized in folders.
+Sometimes the package can be found inside a source folder, `src`, in a similar way to other programming languajes (like Java), but in Python is not really necessary so we can skip it.

+In the `tests` folder we store the code needed to assert that our library is working as intented to.
+This shouldn't be mixed with the `examples` folder; sometimes we tend to test our code in jupyter notebooks, but it is better to define a set of tests that we expect our library to pass every single time, and then just use it for whatever examples we want.

+For the moment, we will not worry about the `docs` folder (files to create documentation) or the `.github` folder (contains workflows) found in this repository; we will get to it in the [advanced stuff](#bit-more-advanced-stuff) section.

-### Libraries or packages
+### Packages or libraries

+A [**package**](https://docs.python.org/3/reference/import.html#packages) or **library** is a collection of Python `.py` modules organized in directories.
+The main directory is the package and the subdirectories are its subpackages.
+Their names should follow the convention `lowercasenames`, without underscores.

-As you may have noticed in the project structure, every folder inside our library needs an `__init__.py` file, which will be called whenever we import our library.
-Usually this file will just import functions or classes from other files (modules) in our library.
+As you may have noticed in the project structure, every folder inside our package has an `__init__.py` file.
+The code inside it will be called whenever we import the library.
+It usually justs contains imports of functions or classes from other `.py` files in our library.

+The `tests` folder can also contain a `__init__.py` file, but we can leave it empty since we are not going to import the tests package.

 ### Modules